SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-06-really-long-covid.md

     (__NB:__ Svante P&auml;&auml;bo, in addition to the distinction of 2 consecutive umlauts in his name, is the world's expert on Neanderthal genetics, being the leader of the group that first sequenced Neanderthal DNA from multiple samples.
-I've seen him speak at conferences: he's famous for slides with _no bullet points:_ he just puts up pictures and talks about them in a very engaging way.)
+I've seen him speak at conferences.
+He's famous for slides with _no bullet points:_ he just puts up pictures and talks about them in a very engaging way.)
 - They used the 1000 Genomes Project's data to look across 2504 human samples from 26 different ethnic/geographic groups across the world, seeking populations that have fixed